DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/export.md

 1. Import GridExporter

 Import the [GridExporter](../reference/grid-exporter.md) component and place it outside the Grid.
-Specify the `ref` property and ass the `columns` and `rows` properties to the GridExporter.
+Specify the `ref` property and add the `columns` and `rows` properties to the GridExporter.

 ```jsx
 const exporterRef = useRef();